JuMe87/meet/README.md

 -  so that I can gear the app towards my individual needs.

 **Gherkin description**:
--  GIVEN the user wanted to change the number of events from 32 to the number of his choice
+-  Given the user wanted to change the number of events from 32 to the number of his choice
--  WHEN using the app
+-  When using the app
--  THEN the user should be able to do so by changing the settings.
+-  Then the user should be able to do so by changing the settings.

 ## FEATURE 4: USE THE APP WHEN OFFLINE